vmanun/workd-app/README.md

-# workd
+# Workd-App

 A new Flutter project.
+It displays the amount of hours worked on a day based on a starting hour and finishing hour

 ## Getting Started